Court of Protection

-The Court of Protection looks after people who cannot manage their own affairs.
+Court of Protection services cover all aspects of looking after people who cannot manage their own affairs.
 You will often see the legal phrase for this which is “lacks capacity”.
-If your loved does not have capacity to manage their affairs, it means that they are unable to make decisions about important things like their financial arrangements.
-In this situation, we will apply to the Court of Protection to appoint someone else to help with that person’s finances and, in some cases, make decisions about their health.
+What does it mean if your loved does not have capacity to manage their affairs?
+In this situation, they can not make decisions about important things like their financial arrangements.
+We will apply to the Court of Protection to appoint someone else to help with that person’s finances.
+In some cases, the Court will also appoint someone to make decisions about their health.
 That person is called a Deputy

 At Barratts Solicitors we arrange for a Deputy to be appointed for clients when they have received an interim payment or recovered compensation.
-We ensure that professionals have carried out a proper assessment so that the cost of a Deputy is included before your case settles.
-This means that the cost of having a Deputy is part of the compensation so there is enough money to pay for this help in the future.
+Deputies are entitled to charge for their time and to claim for expenses.
+Because of this, we ensure that the professionals who assess our clients factor in the cost of a Deputy.
+We then ask the Court to include this when it is settling your case.
+Put simply, we make sure our clients receive enough compensation to be able to pay for a Deputy in the future.
 Our Court of Protection and litigation teams work closely together to make sure we get the best possible outcome for you.

-Our personal approach means that we genuinely treat each client individually.
-We also recognise how important it is to listen to you and the experts so we can best meet your changing needs during your lifetime.
+We genuinely treat each client individually and we recognise how important it is to listen to you and the experts.
+We work together as a team to best meet your changing needs during your lifetime.
 You can feel confident that you are in the best hands to protect your future.